 Link to 2019 Results (does not include Patrol division): https://www.mastersofallterrain.com/americas-mighty-warriors-results

 Show support for our local veterans and service members while raising money to help those dealing with PTSD and Traumatic Brain Injury.

-This event is produced by Clermont's Veterans of Foreign Wars Post 5277 and Clermont Triathlon Club
+This race is made possible by support from our Presenting Sponsor KB Home and is produced by Clermont's Veterans of Foreign Wars Post 5277 and Clermont Triathlon Club

 Participants have 3 options: